kmanpearl/7712_alignment_and_assembly/README.md

 This scoring scheme has been chosen for its simplicity; however, many other scoring schemes have been developed and may be used instead.

+Alignment are created by dividing the best score in the alignment matrix by the length of the read.
+Scores range from 0-1 where 0 represents no matching positions and 1 represents a perfect match.
-The default for threshold used is `0.75`.
+The default for the score threshold used is `0.75`.
-This means that to be considered an alignment a read must have a score (normalized for the length of the read) above 0.75.
+This means that to be considered an alignment, a read must have a score above 0.75.
-The threshold can be changed using the  `--score_threshold` argument.
+The threshold can be changed using the  `-score_threshold` argument.

 The optional argument `-save` is set to `False` by default.
 To save intermediate outputs change this to `True`.